CSE210-Team-09/cse210-tinyfoot-team09/admin/warmup-retro.md

 **Weaknesses**

 - Early on, we relied on Zoom for the first few meetings, which negatively affected our pacing with the Tinyfoot project.
-- Asynchronous work, while useful in completing smaller task, was detrimental in our ability to complete major parts of the project.
+- Asynchronous work, while useful in completing smaller tasks, was detrimental in our ability to complete major parts of the project.
 - Operating systems were different among team members, with some using Windows machines while others owned MacOS computers.
 As a result, the setup process was different for the different tools that we looked into throughout the project, such as the Littlefoot library.

 # What Should Be Done Going Forward